Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors

-We measured the resonant frequency shift in temperature relative to the base temperature resonant frequency, $\delta f_r/ f_r$, with bias powers fixed at $-87\,\mathrm{dBm}$ (FunKID) and $-71\,\mathrm{dBm}$ (KID), chosen to minimize the microwave-induced QPs excess~\cite{qp_power}.
-We compared the data to a model based on the BCS theory~\cite{temperature_scan}, calculated with the predicted $\alpha$ and $\Delta_0$ previously discussed (Fig.~\ref{fig:scan_T}).
+To compare the data to a model based on the BCS theory~\cite{temperature_scan}, we measured the resonant frequency shift relative to the base temperature resonant frequency, $\delta f_r/ f_r$, as a function of temperature, at bias powers fixed at $-83\,\mathrm{dBm}$ (FunKID) and $-68\,\mathrm{dBm}$ (KID), chosen to minimize QPs excess~\cite{qp_power, qp_power2, qp_power3, qp_power4}.
+In Fig.~\ref{fig:scan_T} we compare the data to the model, calculated with the measured $\alpha$ and $\Delta_0$ previously discussed.
 However, since the BCS theory might be limited in case of inhomogeneous and multilayer superconductors, the comparison is qualitative and aims to test the applicability of the model.

 In both cases, data deviate from the BCS model.
 The FunKID shows significant discrepancies at intermediate temperatures, indicating that the presence of the funnels and the trilayer KID structure prevents the BCS model from fully describing the device.
 For the normal KID, the overall behavior of data is similar to the BCS model, although deviations at high temperatures are still observed.
 Therefore more complete models than the BCS-based one would be required for a more accurate interpretation~\cite{zhao2017}, but these are beyond the scope of this work.